bekk/bekk-christmas/post/thecloud/automatic-kubernetes-deployments-using-argocd-and-jsonnet.md

   }.newAppAsList()
 ```

 If done right, all resources can still be fully patchable.
-And after working a bit with jsonnet, you realize, since it speaks "native Kubernetes", it will also let you (should you need to):
+And since the jsonnet code is rendered into JSON which Kubernetes speaks natively, it will similar to YAML still allow you to:

 * Validate the generated Kubernetes manifest:
   ```bash
   jsonnet echoserver.jsonnet --tla-str env="test" -J . | kubeval --strict
   ```

 * Dry-run against a cluster:
   ```bash
   jsonnet *.jsonnet --tla-str env="opstest" -J . | kubectl apply --dry-run=server -f -
   ```

 * Diff against a cluster:
   ```bash
   jsonnet *.jsonnet --tla-str env="opstest" -J . | k diff -f -